gerald0mc/JustAnotherEconomyPlugin/README.md

-# Just Another EconomyPlugin
+# Just Another Economy Plugin

-Plugin I made at my dad's over the span of like 2-3 days.
+This is a plugin I started just as a little thing to keep me from being bored.
+It has two seperate configs one for player balances as well as the config.yml which has the values for the mob money drops as well as a toggl for it.

 ## Commands:

 - [help] : Shows the plugins help menu.
 - [balance] : Sends the players balance in chat.
 - [send] [target] [amount] : Sends another player money.
 - [gui] : Shows the plugin GUI.